DHTMLX/gantt-docs/data/api/gantt_onbeforetaskmultiselect_event.md

 @template:	api_event
 @descr:

+{{note This event is defined in the **ext/dhtmlxgantt_multiselect.js** extension, so you need to include it on the page.
+Read the details in the desktop/multiselection.md article.}}

 The event is called for each task of the range.

 The event is blockable, returning false will cancel the change of the task selection state.